mfarisgibran/simple-megahproperty-web/README.md

-# simple-megahproperty-web
+# Simple Megah Property Website

-Simple Megah Property Website
+This is a simple property listing application